How Non-Technical C-Level Executives Can Catch Up with the Latest Technologies

 At last, everyone in the company needs to learn about new technologies related to their business and industry.
 Stay relevant by keeping yourself updated on the latest technologies and how you can implement them in your business.
 Those who don’t join the new technology bandwagon are prone to be left behind.

-His professional experience also includes various leadership positions in strategy and business consulting with Amrop, Deloitte, Vision Consulting / Business Design Associates.
+His professional experience also includes leadership positions in Amrop, Deloitte, Vision Consulting, and Business Design Associates (BDA) in US, UK, Spain, and Mexico.

-He holds a bachelor’s degree in economics from the Instituto Tecnologico y de Estudios Superiores de Monterrey.
-He holds a Global Masters in Business Administration from IESE Business School.
-Jorge is a British and Mexican Citizen.
-He is fluent in English and Spanish
+Jorge completed the Global Executive MBA program at IESE Business School (University of Navarra) and has a bachelor’s degree in Economics from the Instituto Tecnologico y de Estudios Superiores de Monterrey.
+He is a US, British and Mexican citizen and fluent in English and Spanish.

 About Alder Koten